 Raleigh-Durham Aviation was also a Cessna dealer.
 I was trained in a brand new Cessna 310Q (C-310Q).
 Immediately after my ATR check-ride in N69596, the aircraft was sold to a car dealership in Richlands, Virginia.

 He was a nice guy a couple of years older than me.
-He had come to the United States to attend flight school and build flight experience before returning to Denmark to fly for the country’s airline.
+He had come to the United States from Denmark to attend flight school and build flight experience before returning home to fly for the country’s airline.

 We departed Tri-Cities with me at the controls and headed for Richlands.
 I had not taken the time to familiarize myself to the area so I simply followed his instructions.

-That’s when it dawned on me we had just descended between two ridgelines and into a valley.
+That’s when it dawned on me we had just descended between two ridge lines, into a valley.

 It seemed the owner of the Baron had grown accustomed to operating out of Richlands even at night as long as ceilings were at least 1000 feet.